RaviSoji/colab_utils/README.md

     drive = colab_utils.get_gdrive()
     ```

-    - Running this should display something like the following:
+    - Running this should display something like the following.
        ```
        Go to the following link in your browser: https://accounts.google.com/o/oauth2/auth?redirectXXXXXXXXXXXXXXXXX